Privacy, Security, and Terms & Conditions

-- Our automated call will ask you to verify recent transaction activity on your card
+- Our automated message will ask you to verify recent transaction activity on your card

 - You’ll be able to respond via your touch tone keypad or return text message

 - You’ll also be provided a toll-free number to call should you have additional questions